{"copy":"Copy","expand":"Expand","collapse":"Collapse","copy_success":"Copied!","copy_error":"Copying failed!"}

-Let's take a look at signing an application on Windows using the Windows SDK (signtool) and the Code Signing certificate.
-The manual assumes a prepared Code Signing certificate on token and an installed Windows SDK development environment on the Windows operating system.
-Download the SDK for the appropriate version of your Windows from the Microsoft website, such as the Windows Software Development Kit (SDK) for Windows 10.
+Let's take a look at signing an application on Windows using the Windows SDK (signtool tool) and a Code Signing certificate.
+This guide assumes you have a prepared Code Signing certificate in PFX format and the Windows SDK development environment installed on your Windows operating system.
+You can download the SDK from Microsoft's website for your respective Windows version, such as the Windows Software Development Kit (SDK) for Windows 10.

 Using Signtool

-Signtool.exe is a program that signs applications using a Code Signing certificate.
-After installing the Windows SDK, use it via the command line.
-To sign applications, you need to know the basic parameters so that you can properly call the application signing with the correct certificate and settings.
+Signtool.exe is a program that signs applications with a Code Signing certificate.
+After installing the Windows SDK, use it through the command line.
+To sign applications, you need to know the basic parameters so you can properly invoke the signing of an application with the correct certificate and settings.

-Signing actually takes place via the command line and the certificate simply needs to be stored in a file on the given computer (it is not installed anywhere).
+The signing actually occurs through the command line, and the certificate only needs to be available on the given computer (it is not installed anywhere).

 Example of signing with signtool.exe

-The basic parameters (commands) for the signature are the following:
+The basic parameters (commands) for signing are as follows:

-From the commands, use Sign to sign and Verify to verify the file's signature.
-Timestamp is a command to insert a timestamp, but you can do it when signing the file.
+From the commands, you will use Sign to sign and Verify to verify the signature of a file.
+Timestamp is a command to insert a timestamp, but you can do this right during the signing of the file.

 Useful parameters:

-• /f SignCertFile – If you use a PFX file for signing, this command points to its location.
-It is no longer possible to get a Code Signing certificate in PFX.
+• /f SignCertFile – If using a PFX file for signing, this command refers to its location.
+Obtaining a Code Signing certificate in PFX is no longer possible.

-• /s StoreName – If you are using a certificate store, specify which one to use.
+• /s StoreName – If using a certificate store (e.g., on a token), specify which one to use.
 The default is My.

 • /t URL – Adds a timestamp and a link to it.
-The URL of the timestamp servers can be found below.
+You can find the URL for timestamp servers below.

-• /td - algorithm of hash (digest) in time stamp.
+• /td - Digest algorithm for the timestamp.
 Choose at least sha256 or higher.

-• /fd - algorithm of hash (digest).
+• /fd - Digest algorithm.
 Choose at least sha256 or higher.

 You can find the complete documentation on the Microsoft website or by entering the command “signtool sign /?”.

-For example, the entire file signing command might look like this:
+The entire file signing command may then look like this:

 SignTool sign /n "My Company Certificate" /td sha256 /fd sha256 /t http://timestamp.digicert.com C:\test.exe

 Always use a timestamp.
-It ensures the credibility of the signed application even after the expiration of the certificate used for the signature.
-This is very important because you will not have to re-sign older applications (typically after two years of Code Signing certificate expiration) so that they are not untrusted.
-If you use a timestamp at the time of signing and the certificate is valid, the application will be valid in the future.
+It ensures the signed application remains trustworthy even after the certificate's expiration, which was used for signing.
+This is very important because you won't have to re-sign older applications back (typically after two years when the Code Signing certificate expires) to prevent them from being untrusted.
+If you use a timestamp at the time of signing and the certificate is valid, the application will also be valid in the future.

-There are more servers providing timestamps; we recommend using DigiCert's timestamp server: http://timestamp.digicert.com/
+There are many servers providing timestamps; I recommend using the DigiCert timestamp server: http://timestamp.digicert.com/

-This server has no website on port 80, so it is pointless visiting it in a browser (you will not see anything).
+This server has no web page on port 80, so it is pointless to visit it with a browser (you will see nothing).

-The certificate can be stored in several places (in multiple repositories) and you can "call" it in several ways.
-It used to be possible to save the certificate as a PFX file, but this is no longer possible.
-Anyone can steal your PFX file and even though PFX is password protected, it is a big security risk (passwords are often very weak).
-PFX is particularly suitable for S/MIME certificate backups or for the web.
+The certificate can be stored in multiple places (in several stores), and you can "invoke" it in several ways.
+Previously, it was possible to store the certificate as a PFX file, but this is no longer possible.
+A PFX file can be stolen by anyone, and although PFX is password-protected, it constitutes a major security risk (passwords often tend to be very weak).
+PFX is primarily suitable for backing up S/MIME certificates or for web usage.

-A common way to store a Code signing certificate is to store it on a token and then call it based on the subject in the certificate.
-This method is secure and practically the same as earlier signing with PFX.
-Without the private key, which cannot be exported from the token, the certificate is useless and its misuse is therefore not possible; if the password is entered incorrectly five times, the token will be blocked.
+The common way to store a Code signing certificate is to store it on a token and then call it according to the subject in the certificate.
+This method is secure and practically the same as past signing with PFX.
+Without the private key, which cannot be exported from the token, the certificate is useless and cannot be misused; if the password is entered incorrectly five times, the token will lock.

 signtool sign /n "My Company Certificate" /td sha256 /fd sha256 /t http://timestamp.digicert.com C:\test.exe

-Or you can choose the default repository My and the signing SW will automatically find the certificate itself:
+Alternatively, you can choose the default store My, and the signing software will find the certificate automatically:

 signtool sign /s My /td sha256 /fd sha256 /t http://timestamp.digicert.com C:\test.exe